top of page

 This Code of Conduct defines the overriding principles as follows:

-Diversity - The quality of being different or unique as an individual or group, including but not limited to age, race, religion, ethnicity, color, physical features, sex, sexual preference/orientation, gender identity expression, language differences, nationality or national origin, family or martial status, physical, mental and developmental abilities, socio-economic status, education, work and behavioral styles, political affiliation, etc. May also refer to different ways of thiniking and ways of working.
+Diversity - The quality of being different or unique as an individual or group, including but not limited to age, race, religion, ethnicity, color, physical features, sex, sexual preference/orientation, gender identity expression, language differences, nationality or national origin, family or marital status, physical, mental and developmental abilities, socio-economic status, education, work and behavioral styles, political affiliation, etc. It may also refer to different ways of thinking and ways of working.

-Our commitment to diversity and inclusion aligns with our corporate values of Relationships, Interconnection, Learning, Execution and Joy, and is reflected in our overall Code of Conduct.
-The objective of this Diversity and Inclusion Code of Conduct is to articulate proper behavior and accountabilities, reinforcing respect for each other.
+Our commitment to diversity and inclusion aligns with our corporate values of Relationships, Interconnection, Learning, Execution, and Joy and is reflected in our overall Code of Conduct.
+This Diversity and Inclusion Code of Conduct aims to articulate proper behavior and accountabilities, reinforcing respect for each other.
 We are committed to enforcing and evolving this code over time.

-This Code of Conduct applies to interactions in our shared professional lives, including daily office encounters, shared online spaces (e.g. Workplace), social media (e.g. Facebook, Twitter, Linkedin), conferences or other events where we represent AFN.
+This Code of Conduct applies to interactions in our shared professional lives, including daily office encounters, shared online spaces (e.g., Workplace), social media (e.g., Facebook, Twitter, Linkedin), conferences, or other events where we represent Advantage Foundry Network.

 For Employees

 Communicate respectfully with all colleagues, regardless of title or level.
 Be mindful of remote communication, where opportunities for misunderstanding are greater.
-Use video communication when it makes senes, since face-to-face discussion benefits from all social cues that may be absent with other forms of communication.
-Behave in a way that does not offend, intimidate, degrade, insult nor humiliate others.
+Use video communication when it makes sense since face-to-face discussion benefits from all social cues that may be absent from other forms of communication.
+Behave in a way that does not offend, intimidate, degrade, insult, or humiliate others.
 This includes jokes, banter, ridicule, or taunts.
 Be generous in both giving and accepting feedback.
 Feedback is an important part of our culture.
-Good feedback is kind, respectful, clear, and constructive and focused on goals and values rather than personal preferences.
-Understand na dact upon the fact that what may be acceptable to one person may not be to another.
+Good feedback is kind, respectful, clear, constructive, and focused on goals and values rather than personal preferences.
+Understand and act upon the fact that what may be acceptable to one person may not be to another.
 Go out of your way and across cultures to include people in casual, conversational, or work-related team interactions.
-Avoid stand or idioms that might not translate across cultures or be deliberate in explaining them to share our diverse cultures and languages.
+Avoid statements or idioms that might not translate across cultures or be deliberate in explaining them to share our diverse cultures and languages.

 Be respectful of time zones.
-Embrace habits that are inclusive nand productive for team members wherever they are, using asynchronous communication tools (i.e. non-real time) when practical, and devoting attention to time zones when scheduling meetings.
+Embrace inclusive and productive habits for team members wherever they are, using asynchronous communication tools (i.e., non-real-time) when practical and devoting attention to time zones when scheduling meetings.

 Commit to self-improvement.
 If you are approached as having acted in a way that has offended another, listen with an open mind and do better.